Janice-M/frozenInTime/README.md

 # Frozen In Time

-Frozen in Time is an online gallery build on Python's Django Framework that enables users to store images and view images according to how categories and locations.
+Frozen in Time is an online gallery build on Python's Django Framework that enables users to store images , document their memories and view images according to how categories and locations.

 ![screenshot](photos/static/images/Screenshot.png)